Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bathurst-South has 207 active public transport stops, offering a mix of train and bus services.
-These stops are served by 105 routes, facilitating 2,489 weekly passenger trips in total.
-The average distance residents live from the nearest stop is 107 meters, indicating excellent transport accessibility.
+Bathurst-South has 207 active public transport stops.
+These are served by 105 routes, offering a total of 2,489 weekly passenger trips.
+The average distance to the nearest stop for residents is 107 meters.

-On average, there are 355 trips per day across all routes, equating to about 12 weekly trips per individual stop.
+On average, there are 355 daily trips across all routes, which equates to about 12 weekly trips per stop.

 Frequently Asked Questions - Transport